shwang6/ZillowAnalysis/README.md

 This project is to retrieve data from Zillow and analyze trends in the housing market.

 ## Task List:
-Create master function (see sudo-code below)
+Create master function (see pseudocode below)
 Get function to run on virtual machines
 Implement auto-start/top of VM when code gets blocked
 + Update parser to return search results, not just individual listings